qognitive/fast-pauli/docs/getting_started.rst

     str(pauli_0)  # returns "I"

-We can also multiply two ``Pauli`` objects together to get a ``Pauli`` object representing the tensor product of the two pauli matrices.
+We can also multiply two ``Pauli`` objects together to get a ``Pauli`` object representing the matrix product of the two pauli matrices.
 The result includes a phase factor because the product of two Pauli matrices is not another Pauli matrix.

 For example, we can compute the resulting ``Pauli`` object from multiplying :math:`\sigma_x` and :math:`\sigma_y` as follows: